Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Ethics Statement

 \section{Ethics Statement}

 Our human study was reviewed and granted Exempt status by the Institutional Review Board (IRB).
 Participants are paid at the rate of \$12 per hour through the Prolific platform.
 We ensure transparency by explicitly stating the study's purpose, requirements, and payments in the task instructions and obtaining informed consent from participants before the study begins.
 Additionally, we manually verify that all collected data are free of sensitive or personally identifiable information.
-All prompts used in this study are included in the Appendix.
-The codes for collecting self-report personality scores and the transcripts of human-chatbot interaction are publically accessible \footnote{https://github.com/isle-dev/self-report}.
-The cost of running the self-report experiments with the batch API of GPT-4o is \$37.41.